VianneyMI/monggregate/docs/tutorial/stages.md

 You can see the full list of stages provided by MongoDB [here](https://www.mongodb.com/docs/manual/reference/aggregation-quick-reference/#stages--db.collection.aggregate-).

-## **List of available stages in Monggregate**
+## **List of Available Stages In Monggregate**

-The following table lists the stages that are currently available in monggregate:
+The following table lists the stages that are currently available in Monggregate:

 * `$addFields`
 * `$bucket`